hymas/ibmcloud-first-app/README.md

 ![IBM Cloud deployment success!](images/thumbsUp.png)

 ## Summary
-In this challenge, you deployed your first application using IBM Cloud DevOps Toolchains, which enabled you to automatically build and push the application to IBM Cloud.
+In this tutorial, you deployed your first application using IBM Cloud DevOps Toolchains, which enabled you to automatically build and push the application to IBM Cloud.
 Be sure to explore your newly deployed app, and remember to complete the other challenges.